Skip to content

 What's the cost of a club-grade PA system in India?

 Cost scales with venue size, target SPL and rider expectations.
-A rooftop bar PA — main array, two subs, monitors and processing — is the entry scale; a dedicated dance-floor club at SPL 110 dBA with cardioid sub array, full coverage and DJ booth is a larger one, and it grows with venue size and rider expectations.
+A rooftop bar PA — main array, two subs, monitors and processing — is the entry scale; a dedicated dance-floor club at SPL 110 dBA with cardioid sub array, full coverage and DJ booth is a larger one.
 TechnoGuru does not publish tentative prices or budget bands because every project depends on site conditions, drawings, system scope, brands, integration depth, commissioning and support requirements.
 Please email info@technoguru.in or WhatsApp/call +91 88110 34444 with your drawings, BOQ or project brief for a written estimate after review.

 What makes a rooftop bar's audio different from a restaurant's?